rahulmadanraju/Projects/YoloV3_customized/README.md

 # Solution 2 - In order to implement the above task following approach was taken:

-Taking the references to the given information and sources available, I made a study analysis of the model structure
+Taking the references to the given information and sources available, I made a study analysis of the model structure and here it is:

 ## Introduction

 Yolo v3 is the third version of Yolo, on simple terms - an object detection model which is considered to give better accuracy on detection.
 The model consists of five residual layers and three multi-scale detection layers with the grid size of:

-	- 13x13 - for detecting large objects
+	* 13x13 - for detecting large objects

-	- 26x26 - for detecting medium objects
+	* 26x26 - for detecting medium objects

-	- 52x52 - for detecting small objects
+	* 52x52 - for detecting small objects

 ## Approach